 Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled away, and no place was found for them.
 And I saw the dead, the great and the small, standing before the throne, and books were opened; and another book was opened, which is the book of life; and the dead were judged from the things which were written in the books, according to their deeds.
 And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.
 Then death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire.
+126

 We see that at the final judgment, besides The Book of Life, other books will be opened that record the deeds of all mankind.
-I propose that the seven spirits of God, the biblical "eyes of the LORD," known traditionally as watchers, will open the books of deeds, perhaps having themselves inscribed the books, and will, as needed, add their testimony as witnesses to the acts of human beings who now appear before the great white throne.
-The final verdict rendered for each human being will be pronounced by One of their own race, and confirmed by two or three witnesses who watched through the ages without blinking, without sleeping.
+I propose that the seven spirits of God, the biblical "eyes of the LORD," known traditionally as watchers, will open these books of deeds, which they themselves may have inscribed.
+Having opened the book, the "eyes of the LORD" will, as needed, add their testimony as witnesses to the acts of the human beings who now appear before the great white throne.
+The final verdict rendered for each human being will be pronounced by a Man, One of their own race, but it will be based upon their own deeds as confirmed by two or three witnesses, witnesses who watched through the ages without blinking, without sleeping.